Greg Knapp: Atlanta Falcons (second stint)

 On January 22, 2018, Knapp returned to the Atlanta Falcons as their quarterbacks coach.

 New York Jets

 On January 18, 2021, Knapp was hired by the New York Jets as their quarterbacks coach under head coach Robert Saleh.

 Personal life and death

 On July 17, 2021, Knapp was struck by a motorist while riding his bicycle in San Ramon, California, near his home.
-He died from his injuries five days later in a hospital in Walnut Creek, California at the age of 58.
+He died from his injuries five days later in a hospital in Walnut Creek, California, at the age of 58.

-Knapp is survived by his daughter, Jordan, wife, Charlotte, and two stepdaughters, Natalie and Camille.
+Knapp was survived by his daughter, Jordan, wife, Charlotte, and three stepdaughters, Bailey, Natalie and Camille.
 At the time of his death, he lived in Danville, California.

+To honor Knapp’s memory and raise awareness of the dangers of distracted driving, the Coach Knapp Memorial Fund was created.